MaxV2/websiteAvailability/README.md

 ## How to test the program

 One way to test the alert system is to use http://www.stackoverflow.com as an URL, and to set a 'check interval' of one second.
-After about two minutes, the website will temporarily block your IP adress, resulting with a 'Website is down' alert.
+After about two minutes, the website will temporarily block your IP address, resulting with a 'Website is down' alert.

 You can also use one of your own website and manually put it online and offline to test the program.